 Keep in mind that this approach is one that focuses on the whole child and not just the academics.
 When it comes to fostering the different areas of your child’s growth and development, the holistic approach can cover that and some.
 This is what makes it an awesome candidate for fostering a stress-free approach to homeschooling!

 As with the Charlotte Mason method, exploration plays a huge role in a child’s learning experiences.
 They are able to take learning outside the home while tracking what they learn in notebooks and lapbooks.
 Exploration also helps children pay attention to the details around them.

 Play & Expression

-This is speaking the Waldorf method’s language, but its true.
+This is speaking the Waldorf method’s language, but it’s true.
 Play and expression are often seen through the lens of not learning; however, if you watch and listen closely, your children will disclose quite a bit of what they know during these times.
-Believe it or not, play and expression actually works on critical thinking skills!
+Believe it or not, play and expression actually work on critical thinking skills!

 Many parents have told me that they aren’t sure how to handle allowing their children have control over what they want to learn.
 Another common concern is understanding how to plan for such a journey.
 Both are good concerns rightfully so, but the idea is to come from a position of pointing them in the right direction while embracing what they want to learn.